Optimal Learning from Label Proportions with General Loss Functions: Experiments

-\compactpara{Results. } \Cref{fig:batchResults} shows the test log loss achieved by each LLP loss in the batch experimental setup.
-On all batch datasets and LLP losses, the performance with bag size $2^{11}$ is trivial, so we omit this bag size.
-We also omit bag sizes smaller than $2^4$ in order to focus on the more challenging settings.
-We note that for the smaller bag sizes, \textsc{PM} consistently achieves the lowest loss.
-Except on MNIST Even-vs-Odd, we consistently see that for larger bag sizes \textsc{GeneralUPM} performs better than the baselines. \cite{10.5555/3666122.3666778} observed that for realizable problems, the Bayes optimal predictor is the unique minimizer of the proportion matching cross-entropy loss, which may explain the very good performance of \textsc{PM} on MNIST, given how easy this dataset is. \Cref{fig:onlineResults} shows the average log loss on the Criteo dataset where we see the same trend: \textsc{PM} performs well at small bag sizes, but \textsc{GeneralUPM} is much better at larger bag sizes.
+We note that for smaller $k$, \textsc{PM} consistently achieves the lowest loss.
+We conjecture that this is due to the fact that in realizable scenarios \textsc{PM} operating with a proper loss function (the log loss is indeed proper) can be shown to approximate the Bayes optimal odds $\PP(y=1|x)$ (see, e.g., Theorem 3.2 and Corollary 3.3 in \cite{10.5555/3666122.3666778}).
+This may explain, in particular, the very good performance of \textsc{PM} on MNIST Even-vs-Odd, given how easy this dataset is.
+As we depart from realizable scenarios, the situation becomes a bit murky.
+As $k$ increases, the bias of \textsc{PM} increases as well, causing a degradation of its relative performance against \textsc{GeneralUPM} (which remains unbiased in all cases).
+Except on MNIST Even-vs-Odd, we consistently see that for larger $k$ \textsc{GeneralUPM} performs better than the baselines.
+Figure \ref{fig:onlineResults} shows the average log loss on the Criteo dataset where we see the same trend: \textsc{PM} performs well at small bag sizes $k$, but \textsc{GeneralUPM} is much better at larger $k$.
 We also include a plot of the per-chunk log loss for bag size $2^{11}$, where we see that \textsc{GeneralUPM} has better performance over the entire duration.
 See also Appendix \ref{sa:exp} for corresponding results based on AUC and plots including all bag sizes.